FluBBaOfWard/Sphinx/README.md

-# WSVideo
+# Sphinx
-Bandai WonderSwan video emulator for GBA/NDS.
+Bandai WonderSwan System On a Chip emulator for GBA/NDS.